mjo22/cryojax/README.md

 model = model.update(**params)
 ```

 This method is inherited from the `cryojax` base class, `CryojaxObject`.
 The intention is to make it simple to work with nested class structures!
+Note that it does have limitations.
+If two parameters are identically named across different nested `CryojaxObject`s, this will fail.
+In this case, first update the lower level objects.

 Imaging models also accept a series of `Filter`s and `Mask`s.
 For example, one could add a `LowpassFilter`, `WhiteningFilter`, and a `CircularMask`.